StoneStepsInc/fit/README.md

     will be indicated by errors reporting that too many files are open.

+    This option is not available if the project is built with the symbol `NO_SSE_AVX` defined.

   * `-S Windows | POSIX`

     A path separator to be used to query the database when verifying